What We Do

 Kenichi “Kent” Murata

-His team’s work encompasses Vehicle-to-Everything communication, cooperative automated driving, cybersecurity attack modeling and defense, millimeter wave communication, channel congestion control, spectrum sharing, pedestrian safety, vehicular knowledge networking, and international standards.
+CCT’s work encompasses Vehicle-to-Everything communication, cooperative automated driving, cybersecurity attack modeling and defense, millimeter wave communication, channel congestion control, spectrum sharing, pedestrian safety, vehicular knowledge networking, and international standards.

 Kenney represents Toyota at IEEE 802.11, IEEE 1609, SAE, ETSI, the Car2Car Communications Consortium and other standards organizations.
 He also works with research colleagues at various universities.